botanicus/now-task-manager/README.md

 - Holistic.
 It's not just for the work or just for home.
 - Defaults.
 Don't think.
 - Automatically tracking time for clients.

+## It doesn't make you think

+Tasks are sequential.
+You cannot choose which task to work on next.
+The next task down the list is the one that's coming next.

+Schedules are automatic.

+Will power limited.

 ## Rich data